Return to top

 There are a few ways to add deep orange flavor to your baked goods without using any artificial flavors or ingredients.
 Try fresh orange zest (from 1-2 medium oranges), or dried orange zest, or orange extract, or orange oil.

-What frosting goes well on chocolate orange sponge cake?
+What frosting goes well on chocolate orange layer cake?

-Chocolate ganache frosting is a delicious choice, but chocolate, vanilla, or orange buttercream frosting work great too!
+I recommend my chocolate orange frosting recipe, but you could use a traditional chocolate ganache frosting, or even chocolate, vanilla, or orange buttercream!
 You could also use a vanilla or chocolate cream cheese frosting.

 Chocolate orange cake topped with orange slices and a chocolate ganache frosting on a white cake board.